1871fotc/1871fotc.github.io/docs/about/extraordinary-stories.md

 ### Acknowledgement

-This story was contributed by Dr Bill Kitson.
+This story was contributed by Dr. Bill Kitson.

 ---